mtawse/DrupalToSugar/README.md

 #Todo

-*Enable encryption for Sugar credentials
+Enable encryption for Sugar credentials

-*Pull in language strings for module and field names *Validatin for enum type fields
+Pull in language strings for module and field names

+Validation for enum-type fields

-*Test with multiselects
+Test with multiselects

-*Enable related modules and links
+Enable related modules and links